a young couple walking along the shoreline in Victoria, BC

 It wouldn’t be a stay in Victoria without a spot of tea.
 Simply put, Breakfast at the Pendray Inn and Tea House is like no other.
 Served in the tea house’s beautiful dining room, their luxury tier breakfasts are fabulously presented.
 Offering a combination of sweet and savory flavours these three-tiered breakfasts are a great way to enjoy everything you need to start your morning right.
 The Pendray Inn and Tea house sources all their ingredients locally from the Victoria Region.

-Insider Tip: Come for the tea, stay for the mimosas!
+Local tip: Come for the tea, stay for the mimosas!

 Boasting a unique and healthy marine ecosystem, no trip to Victoria is complete without a voyage aboard one of our many certified whale watching guides.
 Home to Orcas, Humpbacks, Harbour Seals and more, the Salish Sea is an abundant home to many marine mammals, birds, and fish species.
 Tour the West Coast, exploring our many bays, quays, and islands on your adventure in search of these magnificent creatures.
 With wildlife this beautiful, it’s bound to show off!